 The salt water found in sprays absorbs the natural oils of your hair to give it better volume and texture.

 One of sea salt spray’s benefits is that doesn’t leave your hair feeling sticky or hard, unlike many hairsprays, and provides a light to medium hold that enables your hair to retain its natural “bounce.”
 You can also use it daily, especially if you use it in moderation.

-The good news is that there’s plenty of quality hair clays for men.
-The product you choose depends on many variables and personal preference but, for us, we strive to select products that cover a wide range of hair types and styles.
+The good news is that there are plenty of quality hair clays for men.
+The product you choose depends on many variables and personal preference, but, for us, we strive to select products that cover a wide range of hair types and styles.

 That said, most hair clays accomplish the same thing (they provide texture and volume, they leave a natural matte finish, etc.), but overall performance remains the number one criteria.
 If a product performs well, and as expected, it’s naturally going to earn high marks.